yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ## Add some final touches

-We cut the strip to parts and stick them inside a picture frame.
+We cut the strip to parts and stuck them inside a picture frame.

 ![](bbg_img/finish_1.jpg)